-The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness.
+The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness, or the illness is ongoing

-In the case of PA, arrangements will be made for parents to speak to the attendance officer.
-The school will inform the LA, on a termly basis, of the details of pupils who fail to attend regularly, or who have missed 10 school days or more without authorisation.
+In the case of PA (persistent absence), arrangements will be made for parents to speak to the attendance officer.
+The school will inform the LA on attendance daily through BROMCOM and seek advice if absent for more than 10 school days without authorisation.